 [27:46] Because once someone’s gone from the inception of a project to, at least, a version of the completion of the project, they’ve gathered a lot of information along the way, not just in terms of what we usually classify or qualify as expertise but architectural expertise in a way.

 [28:09] I know how this website is made and how it thinks because I created it, or we created it together as part of a team.
-These are the decisions that we made so that people would read it this way rather than another way.
+These are the decisions that we made so that people would read it this way, rather than another way.

 [28:46] Once we take on a whole thing to do it all by ourselves, we might be missing things.
 I think it almost works better when there’s a team.
 There’s a natural sounding board.
 Learning can take place pretty naturally within that group.

-[29:03] Then you’re almost using the project as your seminar space or your classroom space for something that you want to then see.
+[29:03] Then you’re almost like using the project as your seminar space or your classroom space for something that you want to then see.
 Then you’ll end up with a product at the end.

 Paula: [29:13] Great.
 The second question is actually about analog technology here at Leading Lines.
 You talked about digital education and technologies.
 What would be your favorite analog education technology or technologies?

-[30:02] You can’t do this with a PowerPoint unless you’ve planned your PowerPoint to have the erasure in there.
+[30:02] You can’t do this with a PowerPoint unless you’ve planned your PowerPoint to have the eraser in there.
 Then it gets really complicated.
 You have to do all of that thinking prior to.
 It doesn’t necessarily allow the students to spontaneously react to it.

 [30:18] When I’m teaching language, for instance, if we’re working with a particular word and students find it troubling, or hard to pronounce, or something like that, I’ll throw out eight homophones on the board.
 We’ll practice pronunciation of all eight of those.